flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command patches the AmigaOS 3.x LowLevel.library, so that it can makes use of the GAMEPADs for APOLLO V4(+).
+This command patches the `AmigaOS` 3.x `lowlevel.library`, so that it can makes use of the GAMEPADs for APOLLO V4(+).

 It provides full direction and buttons support to OS-Friendly games that supports CD32 pads, for the two USB game ports (JOY1 and JOY2).